eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 ## Virtualizing Memory

 We are not yet done with virtualization though.
 The OS also needs to virtualize any shared hardware that processes might want to use.
 This includes memory.
-The virtual memory manager is responsible for giving proceses the illusion that they have a sequential block of memory to themselves.
+The virtual memory manager is responsible for giving processes the illusion that they have a sequential block of memory to themselves.
 This is called the "address space" for process.

 This goal of this illusion is _easy of use_ and _protection_.
-It would be terrible to program in an environment where you needed to make sure you didn't overwrite some other program's memory.
+It would be terrible to program in an environment where you needed to make sure you did not overwrite some other program's memory.
 It would also be terrible if other programs could overwrite your own memory.

-In the early days of computing, this didn't matter much.
+In the early days of computing, this did not matter much.
 Computers only needed to only run a few jobs non-interactively.
 But humans are demanding and eventually we wanted our computers to be interactive! we wanted them fast and capable of running multiple programs at the same time! and they must support multiple concurrent users! `.__.` So OS designers had no choice.
 Virtual memory it is.
 Gone are the simple days

-### Mechanisms and Policies

-#### Mechanism: Memory Allocation Api
+### Mechanism: Memory Allocation Api

 Generally, when running a program, there are two types of memory "stack" and "heap".
 The underlying operating system does not make this distinction.
 It's all just memory.
 However most programming languages introduce this concept to make a distinction between short-lived and long-lived memory.